SSWConsulting/SSW.Rules.Content/rules/do-you-use-loggermessage-in-net.md/rule.md

 - Logging is done in high-throughput scenarios (e.g., background services, real-time applications)
 - You require structured logging for easier integration with advanced logging systems (e.g., Serilog, ElasticSearch)
-- Reducing object allocations and computational overhead is a priority for the application.
+- Reducing object allocations and computational overhead is a priority for the application

 ## More information